 - Included initial can of oil with an oil funnel

 - A limited 3-year service, parts, and labor warranty through the manufacturer

-2. Honda Generator EU7000iS – Super Quiet Generator For Food Truck
+2. Honda Generator EU7000iS – Super Quiet Generator For Food Trucks

-If you want to operate in whisper mode, this is the generator for you.
+If you want to operate in whisper mode, this is the generator for your food truck.
 The Honda Inverter Generator Eu7000is has an enclosed motor that allows it to be a quieter unit.
 Its sound comes in between 52 to 58 decibels.